On this page:

 - Marie-Claire Kirkland Strover, BCL'50, LLD’97, is the first woman elected to the Quebec National Assembly, where she served from 1966 to 1973.
 She was also the first woman to plead before the Quebec Private Bills Committee, the first female cabinet minister, and the first female acting Premier of Quebec.

-- Vaira Vîke-Freiberga, PhD'65, DSc’02, was elected president of the Republic of Latvia in 1999, becoming the first woman to hold such a post in Eastern Europe.
-She served as president until 2007.
+- Vaira Vîke-Freiberga, PhD'65, DSc’02, served as president of the Republic of Latvia from 1999-2007, becoming the first woman to hold such a post in Eastern Europe.
+She is President of the World Leadership Alliance Club of Madrid.

 Activists and Advocates